Ze-Long/HELOC_Risk_Analysis/README.md

 ## Model Selection And Evaluation

 After using cross validation to evaluate the models, we find that random forest with 28 trees outperformed other models.
 It achieves a 74% accuracy.
 Although more and deeper trees will make the accuracy even higher, it also makes the model much more conputationally expensive.
+Sometimes we don't want to pay huge costs just to be a little bit more accurate.